-For beer lovers, one of the biggest challenges in the beer and homebrewing industry is recognizing and appreciating the subtle differences between various styles of beer.
+For beer lovers, the single biggest challenge in the beer and homebrewing industry is recognizing and appreciating the subtle distinctions between different styles of beer.

 This is particularly apparent when comparing pilsners and lager as they often exhibit many of the same qualities and characteristics.

 The main distinguishing feature between the two is that pilsners have more aggressive hops and use a different type of yeast.
 This makes them spicier, as well as more of a hop-flavored lager.

 Throughout this guide, we’ll take a closer look at all of the differences between pilsners and lager.
 We’ve also got answers to some of the most frequently asked questions surrounding these two beverages.

 What Is A Lager?